anlatted/genomic-clinical-risk-model/README.md

 integrative cluster, mutation burden) improve prediction of disease-specific mortality?

-> ⚠️ **Research/methods demonstration.** METABRIC is a research cohort
+> METABRIC is a research cohort
 > published for scientific use.
 This project is for portfolio/methodology
-> purposes — it is not a validated clinical tool and must not be used for
-> real patient decisions.
+> purposes

 ---